OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-21.md

 No descendant of Aaron the priest who has any defect is to come near to present the offerings by fire to the Lord.
 He has a defect; he must not come near to offer the food of his God.

 ## Leviticus 21:22
-He may eat the food of his God, both of the most holy and of the holy,
+He is permitted to partake of the food of his God, including both the most sacred and the holy portions,

 ## Leviticus 21:23
 but because of his defect, he must not approach the veil or come near the altar, lest he profane my sanctuaries.
 I am the Lord, who sanctifies them.’”

 ## Leviticus 21:24
-Thus Moses spoke to Aaron and to his sons and to all the Israelites.
+Moses then communicated these instructions to Aaron, his sons, and all the Israelites.